JosephManifold/MonsterFighterGame/README.txt

         - doc (contains all the javadoc files),
         - report.pdf (the report on the project),
         - diagrams (Contains the UML Use Case and Class diagrams)report

+  Running the game:
+  3. To run the game using the .jar file, from within the command terminal, navigate to the folder containing the .jar file.
+Then type

+                 ...> java -jar gmk49_jma459_MonsterFighter.jar

+     The game will then launch.
+(Note: These instructions are given under the assumption that you have java installed on your computer.)

+  Obtaining source code:
- -  Open the Eclipse IDE application, click File > New > Java Project.
+  3. Open the Eclipse IDE application, click File > New > Java Project.
      Choose a name for this project, then right click on the src folder and click Import... > General > File System.
-    Select the address of the file you created in step 1
+     Select the address of the file you created in step 1.
+     You should now have access to the source code within Eclipse.